Winebox Inquiry

-The Winebox Inquiry was an inquiry undertaken in New Zealand to investigate claims of corruption and incompetence in the Serious Fraud Office (SFO) and Inland Revenue Department (IRD).
+The Commission of Inquiry into Certain Matters Relating to Taxation, popularly known as the Winebox Inquiry, was an inquiry undertaken in New Zealand to investigate claims of corruption and incompetence in the Serious Fraud Office (SFO) and Inland Revenue Department (IRD).

-The full name of the investigation was the Commission of Inquiry into Certain Matters Relating to Taxation.
 The Commissioner was Sir Ronald Davison.
 The Commission concluded that there were no grounds supporting the allegations of fraud and corruption.
-The inquiry was characterized by extensive litigation, both during and afterwards and by an extremely high level of public interest.
+The inquiry was characterised by extensive litigation, both during and afterwards and by an extremely high level of public interest.
 The Commission was established in September 1994 and reported nearly three years later in August 1997.

 Popular name

 The Commission became popularly known as the Winebox Inquiry, as Winston Peters brought the documents at the centre of the allegations to Parliament in a winebox.
 The box contained numerous documents relating to a range of transactions entered into or contemplated by a number of parties.

 History

 In 1992, New Zealand politician Winston Peters made repeated claims in Parliament of criminality associated with tax planning undertaken by some of New Zealand’s largest companies (some involving tax deals with the Cook Islands) as well as fraud and incompetence by both the Inland Revenue Department and the Serious Fraud Office.

 Journalist Ian Wishart was assigned by the TV3 network to report on the case, He came into possession of documents relating to tax avoidance and tax evasion; known as the "Winebox" documents as they were in an old wine carton.
 Wishart investigated them in secret for TV3 and then TVNZ, but the proposed December 1993 broadcast was stopped by the TVNZ board and a court injunction.
 After Wishart leaked details of the programme, it was however eventually broadcast in June 1994 as a special primetime two-hour broadcast.

 Public pressure eventually forced the government to set up the inquiry in 1994.
 The terms of reference of the Commission of Inquiry required it to report upon whether the Inland Revenue Department and the Serious Fraud Office had acted in a lawful, proper and competent manner in dealing with the transactions under investigation, and to examine whether any changes to the criminal or tax laws should be made to protect New Zealand's income tax base from the effects of fraud, evasion and avoidance.